 Each "book" of the Take Me Back to Beale trilogy has a subtitle.

 In the docudrama, Beale Street culture and celebrities are professionally portrayed by relatively undiscovered talent.
 The Carolyn's Finishing Academy students and graduates who make up the cast provide an entertaining and colorful twist to the study of history.
 Many graduates play more than one part in the film.
 The passion that many of the students exhibited by first studying the characters they play, and then providing their own costumes and makeup, cause them to be virtually indistinguishable from one role to the next.
 The excellent filming locations along with the enthusiastic student participation serve as invaluable assets for the low budget production.

-Take Me Back to Beale has:
+Take Me Back to Beale has

-A professionally trained cast
+a professionally trained cast,

-A creative and colorful story line
+a creative and colorful story line, and great historical content.